 Me?
 I’m a huge fan of the Allman Brothers, The Who, George Harrison, Bob Dylan, and Warren Zevon.
 They are my rock idols.
 But why am I telling you this?
 I was reading Chemical & Engineering News recently and noticed the Editor’s listing of “Chemists Who Rock.”
 The editorial borrowed the following list from the Chemical Heritage Foundation:

 - Marie Curie (1867–1934)

 2. Antoine Lavoisier (1743–94)

 After noting that there was no living chemist on the list, and arguing that Frederick Sanger should have made the cut, Bibiana Campos Seijo asked readers to identify living rock stars of chemistry.

 This got me thinking about rock stars of filtration.
 Me, I’d put inventor Dr. David Pall, hydrogeologist Henry Darcy, civil engineer Claude-Louis Navier and mathematician George Gabriel Stokes on the list.

 Who would you add?
 Let me know in the comments below!
-Let’s generate our own Top 10.
+Let’s generate our own Top 10 for filtration.